Tingyu98/SaaS-Product-Analytics-Retention-Analysis/README.md

 - **Onboarding Optimization:** Simplify onboarding and pricing page flows to reduce drop-off before signup and payment stages
 - **Retention Strategy:** Introduce engagement emails or renewal reminders during the Month 3–Month 7 churn period
-- **Acquisition Channels:** Invest more in Organic Search and LinkedIn Ads, which showed stronger conversion and higher CLV
+- **Acquisition Channels:** Invest more in Social media and LinkedIn Ads, which showed stronger conversion and higher CLV
 - **Enterprise Growth:** Prioritize Enterprise customer acquisition and retention, as Enterprise users generated the highest average CLV
 - **Google Ads Optimization:** Reevaluate Google Ads targeting, as it generated the lowest average CLV among acquisition channels